What is it?

 Boot space is good, and big enough for most family use.
 There’s a double floor so you can hide a few things out of sight, or lower the floor to fit some bulkier cargo if you need to.
 In other words, it’s very similar to most other cars in its class without quibbling about a few litres here and there.

-The same can’t be said about the glovebox, which is tiny and virtually unusable except for maybe storing a pair of gloves.
+The same can’t be said about the glovebox, which is tiny and virtually unusable except for maybe storing an actual pair of gloves.
 Other storage for various odds and ends is also a bit mean, so you’ll need to get serious about slimming down the amount of unnecessary stuff you carry around in your car.

 Driving the Vauxhall Grandland X